fullstack-devops/awesome-ci/docs/docs/01-overview.md

 # Welcome to the Awesome CI!

-This project is the smart connection between your pipeline for continuous integration and your version management like GitLab or GitHub.
+This project is the smart connection between your pipeline for continuous integration and your version management like GitHub.
 The focus is on the release process, followed by the version management of SemVer.
 The required version number is created with the correct naming of the branch prefix.

 You can use this tool in your CI pipeline or locally on your command line.
 Just download the most recently released version and get started.
 You can find out how to integrate this into your respective pipeline in the following document.
 There are also several examples in the examples section of the documentation.
 If an example is not included, please feel free to inquire about a related issue.